Do your gums bleed when performing daily oral hygiene such as tooth brushing or flossing?

 Don’t stop brushing your teeth – call West Ashley Family Dentistry for a periodontal screening.

 Contrary to what many believe, bleeding gums are not normal.
-Although there are a range of factors that can lead to bleeding gums, many times it is the early indication of developing gum disease.
-It can also be caused for other reasons such as pregnancy, aggressive flossing and brushing, dentures that do not fit correctly and certain medications.
+Although there is a range of factors that can lead to bleeding gums, many times it is the early indication of developing gum disease.
+It can also be caused for other reasons such as pregnancy, aggressive flossing and brushing, dentures that do not fit correctly, and certain medications.

 Charleston dentists Dr. James Dickert and Dr. Agatha Lynn perform a thorough periodontal screening during routine dental care visits to look for the early signs of gum disease and help patients avoid symptoms such as bleeding gums.

 Periodontal disease is typically caused by plaque build-up on the teeth.
 This build-up happens when patients do not take proper care of their teeth.
 It is important to brush and floss daily to remove plaque.
 If it is not removed, plaque will harden into tartar.
 The plaque and tartar will cause your gums to bleed if not removed.
 Maintaining healthy gums is important for both dental health and overall health and well-being.

 At West Ashley Family Dentistry we take the time to discuss your personal concerns and risks in order to provide personalized care and advice.
 Your gums may be bleeding as a result of:

 - Pregnancy hormones

 - Immune related disorders or the use of certain medications

 It is important to promptly identify why your gums bleed and address them appropriately to avoid further damage or even tooth loss.
 Our dental hygienists will take the time to demonstrate effective brushing techniques to maximize oral health while protecting the soft tissues of the mouth and reducing gum irritation.